 The “Watch Log” records three persons on board – Captain Grafton Carlisle, Miss Cochran and Radio Officer Coates.

-A marginal note highlights the 18 June entry:
+A marginal note highlights the entry of 18 June:

 “Miss Jacqueline Cochran is the first woman crew member on ferry aircraft.”